kumahq/kuma-demo/kubernetes/README.md

 prometheus-server-65895587f-kqzrf                3/3     Running   0          2m18s
 ```

-Once the pods are all up and running, we need to do two more steps to get metrics to work.
-First, we need to edit the Kuma Mesh object to include the `metrics: prometheus` section you see below.
+Once the pods are all up and running, we need to edit the Kuma Mesh object to include the `metrics: prometheus` section you see below.
 It is not included by default so you can edit the Mesh object using kubectl like so:

 ```bash
 $ cat <<EOF | kubectl apply -f -